-An extended car warranty costs $1,500 on average.
-The cost of an extended car warranty can be anywhere from $1,000 to $5,000 depending on several factors, including the condition of the car, the car’s mileage, and the amount of coverage included in the warranty.
+An extended car warranty costs around $1,500.
+The exact cost of an extended car warranty depends on several factors, including the condition of the car, the car’s mileage, and the amount of coverage included in the warranty.

 An extended car warranty pays for repairs to a car’s major systems if they malfunction.
 If you drive an older car or a car with higher mileage, your warranty will be more expensive because your car is more likely to experience mechanical problems.
 Similarly, the more coverage that you include in your warranty, the more you’re going to pay.

 How to Shop for an Extended Car Warranty

 If you want to purchase an extended warranty for your car, you should get quotes from multiple sources in order to find the best price.
 You can purchase an extended warranty from your car’s manufacturer or a third-party company, and the pricing is generally the same between the two.
 However, customer satisfaction tends to be higher for warranties from the manufacturer.